 Cooked foods go through a cooking and/or heating process that minimises or even kill bacteria and harbour fewer bacteria than raw foods.
 If raw food comes in contact with cooked food, you may end up re-introducing the bacteria from the raw food to the cooked food.

-It’s especially important to keep raw meat away from ready-to-eat foods, such as salad, fruit and bread.
-You do not normally apply a heating step to these ready-to-eat foods and any bacteria transferred from the raw meat will not be killed.
+It’s vital to keep raw meat away from ready-to-eat foods, such as salad, fruit and bread.
+You do not usually apply a heating step to these ready-to-eat foods and any bacteria transferred from the raw meat will not be killed.

 Touching raw meat and then cooked / ready to eat food without washing your hands in between is a big NO!